nguyenyou/scalawind/README.md

 val styles: String = "bg-black text-white hover:bg-white hover:text-black
 ```

 We use fluent syntax to type our tailwind classes.
-These classes will be compiled at compile-time so there's no runtime cost for this.
+These classes will be compiled at *compile-time* so there's no runtime cost for this.

-The `sw` method is a macro that will transform the all the function calls into just one single literal string at compile-time.
+The `sw` method is a macro that will transform the all the function calls into just one single literal string at *compile-time*.

 ## Quickstart